THO-Gaetan/holbertonschool-HbNb/UML/README.md

 #### Sequence of Interactions :
 1. Client sends a POST request with user details (name, email, password).
-2. API Controller validates the input data and sends it to the Facade Layer.
+2. API Controller validates the input data and sends it to the Business Logic.
-3. Facade Layer calls the User Service, which checks if:
+3. Business Logic calls the User Service, which checks if:
     - The email is unique.
     - The password meets security standards.
 4. User Service hashes the password before saving the user in the Data Access Layer.